 As the nation healed after the war, the community around Corbin also struggled to recover emotionally and economically.
 The church faced financial difficulties just as its members did.
 Round Oak didn’t expand its physical space until the construction of a two-story, four-classroom addition in 1915.
 By 1951, the now thriving church needed improvements to the existing building, eight more classrooms, a kitchen and restrooms.
 Three classrooms had dividers that could be folded to create a sizable fellowship hall.

 The expansion of the church was not over.
 In 1962, Round Oak added a two-story educational wing that added more classrooms, restrooms and offices, and a large basement fellowship hall and kitchen that served the church for more than three decades.
 In 1986, the church added a vestibule to the front of the sanctuary and a steeple.
 In 1997, the church added Oak Hall, a multipurpose building with a large kitchen and restrooms.
 Oak Hall is used for fellowship, worship services, special events and more.
 In September 2004, Round Oak expanded its ministry to families by adding a preschool.

-Nearly 180 years after a small group of believers gathered around that large oak tree, Round Oak is a church that remains “rooted and grounded in love” (Ephesians 3:17).
+Over 180 years after a small group of believers gathered around that large oak tree, Round Oak is a church that remains “rooted and grounded in love” (Ephesians 3:17).
 The church has grown in spirit and love, and it has adapted—sometimes reluctantly—to the changing world around it.
 Though most of its members now live in subdivisions or on small lots instead of farms, Round Oak has retained the friendliness and camaraderie of a little country church.
-And Round Oak isn’t a church married to its past.
-The congregation focuses on following God’s will and His commandment to “love one another, for love comes from God” (1 John 4:7).